DreamCloud-Project/McSim-TLM-NoC/README.md

 with all these parameters which documentation is the following:

 ```
->> ./simulate.py -h
+>> ./simulate.py --help
-usage: simulate.py [-h] [-d]
+usage: simulate.py [-h] [-d] [-da {DC}] [-ca CUSTOM_APPLICATION] [-f FREQ]
-                   [-da {DC,CSE} | -ca CUSTOM_APPLICATION | -mf MODES_FILE]
-                   [-i ITERATIONS] [-m {ZigZag,MinComm,KhalidDC}]
+                   [-mf MODES_FILE] [-i ITERATIONS]
+                   [-m MAPPING_STRATEGY [MAPPING_STRATEGY ...]] [-np] [-nfd]
+                   [-o OUTPUT_FOLDER] [-r] [-seed SEED_RANDOM]
-                   [-o OUTPUT_FOLDER] [-s {fcfs,prio}] [-x ROWS] [-y COLS]
+                   [-s {fcfs,prio}] [-v] [-x ROWS] [-y COLS] [-ba]

-Abstract Simulator Runner script
+Abstract simulator runner script

 optional arguments:
   -h, --help            show this help message and exit
   -d, --syntax_dependency
                         consider successive runnables in tasks call graph as
                         dependent
-  -da {DC,CSE}, --def_application {DC,CSE}
+  -da {DC}, --def_application {DC}
                         specify the application to be simulated among the
                         default ones
   -ca CUSTOM_APPLICATION, --custom_application CUSTOM_APPLICATION
                         specify a custom application file to be simulated
-  -fd, --full_duplex    use a full duplex NoC
+  -f FREQ, --freq FREQ  specify the frequency of cores in the NoC (i.g 400MHz
+                        or 1GHz)
   -mf MODES_FILE, --modes_file MODES_FILE
                         specify a modes switching file to be simulated
   -i ITERATIONS, --iterations ITERATIONS
                         specify the number of application to execute (has no
                         effect with -p)
-  -m {ZigZag,MinComm,KhalidDC,3Core}, --mapping_strategy {ZigZag,MinComm,KhalidDC,3Core}
+  -m MAPPING_STRATEGY [MAPPING_STRATEGY ...], --mapping_strategy MAPPING_STRATEGY [MAPPING_STRATEGY ...]
                         specify the mapping strategy used to map runnables on
-                        cores
+                        cores.
+Valide strategies are ['MinComm', 'Static',
+                        'ZigZag', 'Random', 'StaticModes']
   -np, --no_periodicity
                         run periodic runnables only once
+  -nfd, --no_full_duplex
+                        don't use a full duplex NoC
   -o OUTPUT_FOLDER, --output_folder OUTPUT_FOLDER
                         specify the absolute path of the output folder where
                         simulation results will be generated
+  -r, --random          replace constant seed used to generate distributions
+                        by a random one based on the time
+  -seed SEED_RANDOM, --seed_random SEED_RANDOM
+                        the seed
   -s {fcfs,prio}, --scheduling_strategy {fcfs,prio}
                         specify the scheduling strategy used by cores to
                         choose the runnable to execute
+  -v, --verbose         enable verbose output
   -x ROWS, --rows ROWS  specify the number of rows in the NoC
   -y COLS, --cols COLS  specify the number of columns in the NoC
+  -ba, --built_in_analyses
+                        generate graphs for built in analyzes about NoC links
+                        and cores utilization
 ```

 ## Licence